-NON-INSULATED HOUSE RENOVATED HOUSE € € € € € € € € Spent €835 on heating Spent €455 on heating Boiler ran three times more than the renovated house Boiler ran a third of the time of the non-renovated house 5.5°C - range of indoor temperature variance during the summer 2°C - range of indoor temperature variance during the summer Category F-G Category A The lowest category of energy efficiency for a Hungarian home using 400-500 kWh/m2/year The highest category of energy efficiency for a Hungarian home using 75kWh/m2/year "We carried out the project because around 85% of homes in Hungary fall into the lowest 'F' or 'G' energy categories that signify obsolete levels of efficiency," says Kanyuk.
-The home insulated by Knauf Insulation in the six-month experiment, now a 'Category A' building, consumes 56-75kWh/sqm/year compared to 400-500kWh/sqm/year for a 'Category F' building.
-"Around 70% of the total natural gas consumption of an average household in Hungary is used for heating the building," says Kanyuk.
-"On a national level by making our buildings more energy efficient 40% of consumed energy could be saved along with six million tons of CO_2 emission."
-The second house in the project has now also been renovated to the same high standards and looks forward to equally impressive savings this winter.
-THE SCIENCE BEHIND THE STUDY - From September 27 to March 31, 2014, energy use was monitored at 33 points in the homes every 15 minutes adding up to almost 590,000 measurements. - The two selected were just 7km apart, making the environment comparable. - An energy efficient home increases in value as it consumes less energy. - A metrological station was installed in the garden of the insulated house to monitor external temperature.
-KEEPING COOL IN SUMMER Not content with monitoring the energy savings of winter fuel consumption Knauf Insulation also turned its attention to how the two homes behaved in the summer taking measurements from June 1 to August 10 in 2014.
-During that period, the outside temperature versus indoor temperature of the two houses was monitored.
+NON-INSULATED HOUSE RENOVATED HOUSE €€€€ €€€€¢ Spent €835 on heating ©©©©©€ Spent €455 on heating Boiler ran three times more than the renovated house Boiler ran a third of the time of the non-renovated house 5.5°C - range of indoor temperature variance during the summer 2°C - range of indoor temperature variance during the summer Category F-G Category A The lowest category of energy efficiency for a Hungarian home using 400-500 kWh/m2/year The highest category of energy efficiency for a Hungarian home using 75kWh/m2/year THE SCIENCE BEHIND THE STUDY - From September 27 to March 31, 2014, energy use was monitored at 33 points in the homes every 15 minutes adding up to almost 590,000 measurements. - The two selected were just 7km apart, making the environment comparable. - An energy efficient home increases in value as it consumes less energy. - A metrological station was installed in the garden of the insulated house to monitor external temperature.
+KEEPING COOL IN Not content with monitoring the energy savings of winter fuel consumption Knauf Insulation also turned its attention to how the two homes behaved in the summer taking measurements from June 1 to August 10 in 2014.
+During that period, the outside temperature versus indoor tempera of the two houses was monitored.
 The non-insulated house's inside temperature was more reactive to outside temperature changes, than the insulated one.
-The insulated house's inside temperature varied only in a 2°C degree range (the average internal temperature was 23°C) despite the outside temperature fluctuating between 20.5 and 40°C degrees, while the uninsulated house's inside temperature varied (during the same period) between 21.3°C and 26.8°C. If a pitched roof area is not insulated, the inside temperature of If a pitched roof area is not insulated, the inside temperature of the roof can heat up to extremes.
+The insulated house's inside temperature varied only in a 2°C degree range (the average internal temperature was 23°C) des the outside temperature fluctuating between 20.5 and 40°C degrees, while the uninsulated house's inside temperature varied (during the same period) between 21.3°C and 26.8°C. If a pitched roof area is not insulated, the inside temperature of the roof can heat up to extremes.
 When the outside temperature was 37°C, the pitched roof area's thermometer in the non-insulated house showed 45°C degrees.

+FULL RANGE FOR TECHNICAL INSULATION

 Knauf Insulation Technical Solutions, part of the international Knauf group, delivers insulation products and solutions to the industrial, shipbuilding and heating, ventilation and air conditioning (HVAC) markets.

-All our efforts are aimed at meeting our customers' needs through a combination of the highest quality mineral wool products, professional advice, reliable service and a strong focus on sustainability. www.knaufinsulation-ts.com
+All our efforts are aimed at meeting our customers' needs through a combination of the highest quality mineral wool products, professional advice, reliable service and a strong focus on sustainability.

+KNAD FREE I

+www.knaufinsulation-ts.com

-Make it EASY onyourself The EASY way to great energy efficiency at home.
+Make it EASY on yourself The EASY way to great energy efficiency at home.